Updated November 21, 2025.

 If you tend to worry about what others think of you, take note: a career change will put you in the spotlight.

-Your boss, colleagues, family, friends, and friends of friends will all want to know:
+Your boss, team, family, friends, and friends of friends will all want to know:

 “What was so bad about your job?”